junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Dean looks up, but can't seem to look beyond where Cas's wings cover.
 He can't tell if the blackness over his head is the wing or the night.

-The tip of the wing that was responsible to knock on the ground as an answer hesitates.
+The tip of the wing that was responsible to knock on the ground for an answer hesitates.
 It draws on the ground in a curve, then a point -- a question mark.

 Dean can practically hear Cas's voice -- his low grave human voice -- saying "I don't understand that reference" just from that movement.